Skip to main content

 Deaths

-Mortality rate for hepatitis C virus-related End-Stage Liver Disease (ESLD) and/or hepatocellular carcinoma (HCC) in England, 2005 to 2023
+Mortality for hepatitis C virus-related End-Stage Liver Disease (ESLD) and/or hepatocellular carcinoma (HCC) in England, upper and lower bound, 2005 to 2024

-The hepatitis C target has been met, with the annual hepatitis C virus-related ESLD and/or HCC mortality rate at 0.41 per 100,000 population in 2023.
+The hepatitis C target has been met, with the upper bound for annual hepatitis C virus-related ESLD and/or HCC mortality rate at 0.9 per 100,000 population in 2024.
 Figures are annual, but shown as at December of each year.
 For example, the figures for 2022 are shown as at "Dec 2022".

 Treatment

-Between 2015 and 2023, 111,579 individuals had a hepatitis C virus RNA or core antigen positive test result reported in Sentinel Surveillance of Blood Borne Virus testing (SSBBV).
-Through linking to the NHSE Hepatitis C Patient Registry and Treatment Outcome System and/or NHSE’s Blueteq reports, where NHS number or name and date of birth were available, 78.3% were recorded as initiating treatment.
+Between 2015 and 2024, 115,870 individuals had a hepatitis C virus RNA or core antigen positive test result reported in Sentinel Surveillance of Blood Borne Virus testing (SSBBV).
 The full titles of each bar should read: "Individuals with chronic HCV", "Individuals with Chronic HCV and NHS number of name and date of birth", "Linked with treatment database", "Treatment started (post RNA positive)", "Outcome reported", "Sustained virologic response".
-Data to end of 2023.
+Data to end of 2024.

 Tabular data

-Hepatitis C treatment pathway in England, 2015 to 2023 data for between 2015 and 2023, 111,579 individuals had a hepatitis C virus RNA or core antigen positive test result reported in Sentinel Surveillance of Blood Borne Virus testing (SSBBV).
-Through linking to the NHSE Hepatitis C Patient Registry and Treatment Outcome System and/or NHSE’s Blueteq reports, where NHS number or name and date of birth were available, 78.3% were recorded as initiating treatment.
+Hepatitis C treatment pathway in England, 2015 to 2024 data for between 2015 and 2024, 115,870 individuals had a hepatitis C virus RNA or core antigen positive test result reported in Sentinel Surveillance of Blood Borne Virus testing (SSBBV).
 The full titles of each bar should read: "Individuals with chronic HCV", "Individuals with Chronic HCV and NHS number of name and date of birth", "Linked with treatment database", "Treatment started (post RNA positive)", "Outcome reported", "Sustained virologic response".

 Download